-9.22 Dress and Grooming Standards
+9.21 Dress and Grooming Standards

 Employees, when at work, are expected to utilize good judgment in determining their dress and appearance.
 Clothing and appearance should be neat, clean, in good business taste, and not constitute a safety hazard.
 Attire with bare backs or midriffs, or any other revealing or extreme attire is not appropriate.
-If an employee arrives wearing inappropriate attire, he/she will be asked to return home to change into appropriate attire and report back to work.
-Repeat offenses of inappropriate attire may result in disciplinary action.